 First, let’s talk about caffeine.
 Caffeine is a natural stimulant that affects the central nervous system, promoting wakefulness and alertness.
 It’s found in various foods and beverages, such as tea, chocolate, and, of course, coffee.

 The recommended daily caffeine intake for adults is around 400 milligrams.
 It’s important to note that excessive caffeine intake can lead to negative side effects such as jitteriness, insomnia, and heart palpitations.
-Therefore, it’s crucial to consider your caffeine intake before indulging in your favorite coffee drinks.
+Therefore, It’s crucial to consider your caffeine intake before indulging in your favorite coffee drinks.

 We spoke with a Nutritionist to understand the impact of caffeine on the body.
 She explains that although both espresso and drip coffee may come with caffeine, qualities like brewing temperature, extraction time, and roasting degree affect the chemistry of coffee in ways beyond caffeine content.